 How Long Is The Flight To San Francisco?

 The San Francisco International Airport offers flights from anywhere in the world.
-Fly from Chicago to San Francisco in just over 4 hours and from New York in about six.
+Flight from Chicago to San Francisco in just over 4 hours and from New York in about six.
 Flight from Dublin takes just a little over 11 hours.

 Which Airlines Fly To San Francisco?